SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Tower Rebuild Disrupt

 **Description:** The enemy is attempting to rebuild a destroyed radio tower.
 You must disrupt the reconstruction effort before they can restore their communications network.
 These missions appear automatically when the enemy begins reconstruction work.

+**How to Complete:** A repair truck with crew spawns near a destroyed radio tower.
+The truck attempts to reach the tower to repair it.
+You must destroy the repair truck or capture the tower location (flip it to rebel control) before the time limit expires.
+If you fail, the tower is successfully rebuilt by the enemy.

 **Success:**
 - **Money**: -